 Who Are Better For Families?

-When it comes to selecting a family dog, it’s going to depend on a few factors overall, but when it comes to general tendencies then the difference we list below are what you should expect.
+When it comes to selecting a family dog, it will depend on a few factors overall, but when it comes to general tendencies, the difference we list below is what you should expect.

 Males are a great fit for a family.
 They tend to get along well with children, running about and playing with them and actively seeking out their attention.
 They tend to bond with every family member and will keep an eye out on everyone.